fbriol/perth5_cxx/README.md

 ### Supported Constituents

 The library supports 77 tidal constituents as defined in [`include/perth/constituent.hpp`](include/perth/constituent.hpp).

-These include:
+> Note that some tidal constituents from the original Fortran code were intentionally not ported to maintain consistency with the same set of tidal waves used in pyfes (https://github.com/CNES/aviso-fes).
+The supported constituents include:

+For a complete reference table with speeds and XDO codes for all constituents, see [CONSTITUENTS.md](CONSTITUENTS.md).

 **Long Period:**
 - Node, Sa, Ssa, Sta, MSm, Mm, MSf, Mf, MSt, Mtm, MSqm, Mq